Territory Partnering Board

 CHAIR TERRITORY PARTNERING BOARD

-Graham is currently Head of Lifelong Learning, Culture and Sport for Moray Council.
-He has worked in the public sector since 1975 initially with Fife Council then Grampian Region and now Moray Council.
+Graham is currently Corporate Director (Acting) - Education & Social Care for the Moray Council.
+He has worked in the public sector since 1975 initially with Fife Council then Grampian Region and now the Moray Council.

 His background includes Community Development, Facilities Management and Change Management.
 He is also an associate assessor with HMIE involved in community learning inspections across Scotland.

-Graham takes on the Territory Partnering Board at hub North Scotland’s busiest and most challenging period since its inception and looks forward to constructive debate and good partnership working.
+Graham took on the Chairman's role for the Territory Partnering Board at hub North Scotland’s busiest and most challenging period since its inception and has helped promote constructive debate and good partnership working.